BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

-# BUIP-UAHF Technical Specification
+# BUIP-HF Technical Specification

 ## Introduction

-This document described proposed requirements and design for a User-Assisted Hard Fork (UAHF).
+This document described proposed requirements and design for a block size Hard Fork (HF).

 BUIP 55 specified a block height fork.
-This BUIP-UAHF specification is inspired by the idea of a flag day, but changed to a time-based fork due to miner requests.
+This BUIP-HF specification is inspired by the idea of a flag day, but changed to a time-based fork due to miner requests.
 It should be possible to change easily to a height-based fork - the sense of the requirements would largely stay the same.